Skeeboo/skeeboomusic.com/content/music/sunrise_on_mars.md

 +++

-"Sunsrise on Mars" is track number 5 of the ["Moods and modes" project](/music).
+"Sunrise on Mars" is track number 5 of the ["Moods and modes" project](/music).

 It's a festive and alien salute to the sun, with an interlude of strings and English Horn.